btfranklin/StringBooster/README.md

 - Function on `String` to uppercase its first character
 - Function on `String` to parse line-separated contents into an `Array`
 - Function on `String` to return whether or not the first character is a vowel
+- Function on `String` to convert it into title case

 ## License